RDjarbeng/RDjarbeng/_posts/2024-07-22-Building_this_personal_website.md

 When I decided to build👨🏽‍💻 my personal website I could have used [React](https://react.dev/) or just plain html and CSS with [Netlify](https://www.netlify.com/) deploy.
 😒 But no, somebody had the bright idea to build with Ruby and Jekyll with deployment on Github pages.
-At that point I had watched the ruby on rails demo by David Heinemeier Hansson and thought it was pretty neat.
-It also reminded me of the PHP framework laravel _(source twitter: turns out laravel rather copies ruby on rails )_.
+At that point I had watched the [ruby on rails demo](https://www.youtube.com/watch?v=Gzj723LkRJY&) by [David Heinemeier](https://dhh.dk/) Hansson and thought it was pretty neat.
+It also reminded me of the PHP framework laravel _(unreliable source twitter: turns out laravel rather copies ruby on rails )_.

 The site I had in mind was suppose to be simple in functionality
 * Generate pages of post